-Nokia exec says that phones with physical keyboards 'are not being requested that much'Alex Wagner - Senior News Editor
+Nokia exec says that phones with physical keyboards 'are not being requested that much'Alex Wagner - Deputy Managing Editor, News Desk

 It's no secret that physical QWERTY keyboards are a bit of a dying breed in the smartphone world, with store shelves now being populated almost exclusively with full-touch handsets that offer very few actual buttons.
 While keyboards aren't totally extinct quite yet, many manufacturers are focusing their efforts on touch-only units, including Nokia.
 The folks at WMPowerUser recently sat down for an interview with David Akinjise, product manager for Nokia Germany, and the exec explained that there's just not much consumer demand for QWERTY keyboards right now.
 Because of this, Nokia has been placing its attention on full-touch handsets.
 Here's Akinjise's full response to WMPowerUser's question on the market for QWERTY devices:

 "Nokia concentrates on the consumers’ demand and QWERTY models are not being requested that much.
 It is no secret that touch only devices are actually the most wanted devices, and Nokia wants to focus on the customers’ desires."